Final dispute over undefined vs null in JS/TS

 JSON support

-is the easiest and most common way to serialise data in JavaScript.
+JSON is the easiest and most common way to serialise data in JavaScript.
 We

 can’t avoid it in our applications.
 So we need to deal with a fact that

-is a valid JSON value whereas undefined
+null is a valid JSON value whereas undefined is not.
+Usually

 serialisation happens in two contexts: